zdj2006/lager/README.md

 ```erlang
 lager:warning([{request, RequestID},{vhost, Vhost}], "Permission denied to ~s", [User])
 ```

-Note that lager:md will *only* accept a list of key/value pairs keyed by atoms.

 Then, in addition to the default trace attributes, you'll be able to trace based on request or vhost: